 Another thing you can do when making your batter is use less sweetened condensed milk.
 Even though it won’t be as sweet, it is still delicious.
 It will also run less and be puffier in the middle.
 This is the one I enjoy most of the time.

-Easiest Version of Coconut Macaroons
+Easiest Version of a Coconut Macaroon Recipe

 The easiest version of coconut macaroons will blow your mind because there are only three ingredients.
 Yes, three.
 That’s all.
 Just coconut, sweetened condensed milk, and a dash of vanilla.